 Activity 4: Let’s practice some punctuation with this Dinosaur Punctuation Game!
 Print the pages on sturdy cardstock (and laminate, if possible).
 Cut out the cards, shuffle, and stack face down.
 You will also need small pieces to be player pieces (like a dinosaur figurine, small stones, pennies, etc.).
 Put all the players at START.
 Before you begin to play, review with your child what a period (.) and a question mark (?) are, as well as their roles at the end of a sentence.

 Next, let’s play!
 Take turns drawing cards from the pile.
 Read the card together, and then that player gets to move to the next bone with the appropriate ending punctuation, either a period or a question mark.
 If your child is having a hard time figuring out the answer, don’t be afraid to get a little silly overemphasizing the question or statement of the sentence!

 Take turns drawing and moving until you reach the FINISH.

 Today, we’ll work that little imagination as we look closer at how dinosaurs might have looked and behaved!
 Start by reading Scaly Spotted Feathered Frilled.
 As you read, point out and identify the descriptive words (or adjectives) throughout the book.

-Activity 1: Dinosaur comparison activity.
-Scroll down in that post until you get to the Venn diagram printable.
-Practice comparing and contrasting the dinosaurs in the printable, or you can have your child draw their favorites from our books and compare those.
+Activity 1: Let’s practice comparing and contrasting the dinosaurs with this Venn diagram printable.
+Have your child pick two dinosaurs they like from today’s book to compare and contrast.
 (Tip: Scribe for your child if this isn’t an exercise they are ready for.
 Alternatively, you could use your moveable alphabet for this activity.)